 In addition to social mentions, you can also check out which sites are linking to your various competitors by plugging their domain into Ahrefs Site Explorer (Free).
 This tool gives you insight into not only the level of buzz being attributed to the competition but also the sources of that buzz, which can then be repurposed to reverse-engineer your competition’s marketing strategies (but more on that in a later blog post).

 Tools for Knowing Your Audience

-To find out when your audience is online (or at least using Twitter), plug your Twitter credentials into Tweriod.
+To find out when your audience is online (or at least using Twitter), plug your Twitter credentials into Tweriod (update: Tweriod is no longer in business).
 You can then use this information to buffer your tweets at those times using Buffer or Hootsuite.

-I personally have seen great audience influx from key influencers by:
+I have seen a great audience influx from key influencers by:

 - Making a list of key influencers